 These many pen pal opportunities have given me a different perspective on life from how others live in the community and abroad, and also make me more creative when I get to sit down and write a heartfelt and thoughtful letter.

-I encourage teens who love to write or who even want to connect with others, to definitely sign up for the teen pen pal program in the Cambridge Activities Guide for this fall (page 53 in the Fall 2016 Activities Guide) Step out of your comfort zone and meet someone new!
+I encourage teens who love to write or who even want to connect with others, to definitely sign up for any teen pen pal programs in the area.
+Step out of your comfort zone and meet someone new!
 I am definitely signing up for the next pen pal program, are you?